cv/crab/README.md

       ...

-If there are any test cases, their steps get converted into Cucumber
+If there are any test cases associated with that story, they get converted into Cucumber scenarios:
-steps:

     $ crab story show US1001
       ...